-- Two Courses in the History of Philosophy: 1) either Ancient (225) or Medieval Philosophy (230); 2) either Early Modern (235) or Modern Philosophy (241).
+- Two Courses in the History of Philosophy: 1) either Ancient (225) or Medieval Philosophy (230); and 2) either Early Modern Philosophy (235) or Modern Philosophy (241).

-- One Course in Theoretical Philosophy: Either Metaphysics (201); Theory of Knowledge (209), Philosophy of Mind (261), Philosophy of Language (262), Philosophy of Science (271), Philosophy of Biology (272), or Phenomenology (245).
+- One Course in Theoretical Philosophy: either Metaphysics (201); Theory of Knowledge (209), Philosophy of Mind (261), Process Philosophy (252), Philosophy of Science (271), Philosophy of Biology (272), or Phenomenology (245).

-- One Course in Practical Philosophy: Either Ethics (204); Foundations of Ethics (207); Medical Ethics (250), Political Philosophy (265); Environmental Political Philosophy (247), or Theory of Value (256).
+- One Course in Practical Philosophy: either Ethics (204); Foundations of Ethics (207); Environmental Political Philosophy (247); Environmental Philosophy (249); Medical Ethics (250); Theory of Value (256); Political Philosophy (265); or Contemporary Political Philosophy (267).

-- One Course in Logic: Either Symbolic Logic (215) or Logic and Language (242).
+- One Course in Logic: either Symbolic Logic (215) or Logic and Language (242).

 - In addition to these courses, students must take at least two advanced (300-level) seminars.